stevenharman/cellar/README.md

 #### Email

-In development mode we use [MailCatcher](mailcatcher) to capture all emails sent from the app.
+In development mode we use [MailCatcher][mailcatcher] to capture all emails sent from the app.
 You can access the MailCatcher UI from
 <http://localhost:1080>.